 Now is the time to live within your means.
 To make the most of every dollar, you may need to settle for renting a room instead of an apartment, trading your car for a bike or bus pass, and choosing to meal prep rather than eating out frequently.

 Any extra money you can hold on to should be saved for a rainy day.

 Find work immediately

-No matter how much you’ve saved in preparation for your move, you’ll find that your money drains quickly out of your checking account if you don’t have have a source of income.
+No matter how much you’ve saved in preparation for your move, you’ll find that your money drains quickly out of your checking account if you don’t have a source of income.

 Moving supplies… Security deposits… Professional attire for job interviews…

 One of the keys to successfully moving to a new city is to find work immediately.
 Until you accept an offer, searching for employment needs to be your full-time job.

 If you’ve accepted the risk of moving to a new city without a job, you may not have the luxury of waiting until you find “the perfect job.”